 The federal government has carried debt throughout virtually all of U.S. history.
 As part of Alexander Hamilton's plan for strengthening the financial credit of the post-Constitution nation, the federal government assumed the debt incurred during the Revolutionary War and the period under the Articles of Confederation.

-Source: GAO analysis of data from the Congressional Budget Office (CBO), The 2013 Long-Term Budget Outlook, September 2013 (Supplemental Data).
+Source: GAO analysis of data from the Congressional Budget Office’s (CBO) 2013 Long-Term Budget Outlook (September 2013, Supplemental Data), and Budget and Economic Outlook: 2017 to 2027 (January 2017, Supplemental Data).

 Notes: For years 1797-1939, year refers to calendar year.
-For years 1940-2012, year refers to fiscal year.
+For years 1940-2016, year refers to fiscal year.
 CBO notes they estimated gross domestic product (GDP) from several sources.
 Data from 1929 onward reflect revisions to the estimates of GDP that the Bureau of Economic Analysis released in July 2013.